 Quite possibly the best “splash pad” in the Twin Cities award goes to Nicollet Commons Park in Burnsville, a water feature so pretty I’m reluctant to give it the splash pad label.
 It was, however, built with the hope that the community would do just that — jump right in and splash away the hot summer months.

-It was crowded enough the day we visited; however this might have been thanks to their “Thursday Rockin’ Lunch Hour”, an ongoing weekly event throughout summer 2015.
+It was crowded enough the day we visited; however this might have been thanks to their “Thursday Rockin’ Lunch Hour”, an ongoing weekly event throughout the summer.
 We arrived about halfway through Wendy’s Wiggle, Jiggle & Jam set, ate our picnic lunch on the grassy amphitheater-style seating, and then the kids and I spent the next couple hours cooling off.

 The draw to this unique park is the stream that tumbles, flows and occasionally splashes through the town-squarelike urban space — bound by businesses, residences, and the Ames Center for performing arts.
 I can personally attest that it’s a lot of fun to start at one end and pick your way through the shallow rock pools and waterfalls, skirt the spraying frogs and fish, and track the kids all the way to the lagoon at the end.

 For our master list of splash pads and wading pools across the Twin Cities Metro, click here.

 Admission is free, parking is free on side streets.

 Get the lineup for Thursday Rockin’ Lunch Hour concerts here.